This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Follow up with your baby's healthcare provider as directed:

 Keep all appointments for your baby.
-Healthcare providers need to weigh your baby and make sure he is gaining enough weight.
-He may need blood tests to get information about his overall health.
+Healthcare providers need to weigh your baby and make sure he or she is gaining enough weight.
+He or she may need blood tests to get information about his or her overall health.
 Write down your questions so you remember to ask them during your visits.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.